Baltistan: Medieval and Early Modern History

+After the death of Anchan in 1633, the Maqpon polity declined as his three sons fought among themselves.
+One of them, Adam Khān, had fled to Kashmir and then sought refuge with the Mughal emperor Jahāngīr while Anchan was still alive.
+In 1637, Adam accompanied a Mughal expedition into Baltistan led by Zafar Khān.
+Adam's elder brother (and rival) Abdāl was captured, and Zafar Khān announced Mughal suzerainty over Baltistan.
+However, with winter coming, Zafar hastily withdrew his troops from Baltistan and appointed one of Abdāl's partisans to govern the territory on his behalf, which upset the Mughal emperor Shāh Jahān.
+Ultimately, though, Adam Khān ended up taking control of Baltistan.
+Both he and his successor, Murād Khān, acknowledged Mughal suzerainty.

+The Kingdom of Khaplu probably came into existence around the 10th century following the breakup of the Tibetan Empire.
+Its ruling dynasty was known as the Yabgu dynasty, after the Turkish title of yabghu.
+The local population was Buddhist up until around the 14th century, when Sayyid Alī Hamadānī is credited with spreading Islam to the region.
+Khaplu was conquered by Skardu under Alī Sher Khān Anchan in the early 1600s.
+From then on, it was administered by a governor, or kharpon, appointed by the ruler in Skardu.
+The last kharpon was Yulehing Karīm, who governed Khaplu from 1820 to 1840, when the Dogra commander Zorāwar Singh conquered it.

+The official Mughal historian Abdul Hamid Lahori left an account of Baltistan in his entry for the year 1638.
+He wrote that Baltistan had 22 parganas and 37 forts.
+Its narrow mountain valleys could support limited cultivation, primarily of wheat and barley; certain fruits also thrived in the local climate.
+Rather poor-quality gold was collected from river sands in small amounts – only about 2,000 tolas (about 9.5 kg) was collected per year.

-In 1845, the region was subjugated by the Dogra rulers of Kashmir.
+In 1840, the region was subjugated by the Dogra rulers of Jammu under the suzerainty of the Sikh Empire.

 On 29 August 2009 the government of Pakistan announced the creation of Gilgit–Baltistan, a provincial autonomous region with Gilgit as its capital and Skardu its largest city.

 Tourism

 Skardu has several tourist resorts and many natural features, including plains, mountains and mountain-valley lakes.
 The Deosai plain, Satpara Lake and Basho also host tourists.
 North of Skardu, the Shigar Valley offers plains, hiking tracks, peaks and campsites.
 Other valleys in Baltistan region are Khaplu, Rondu, Kachura Lake and Kharmang.

 Glaciers

 Baltistan is a rocky wilderness of around 27000 sqmi, with the largest cluster of mountains in the world and the biggest glaciers outside the polar regions.
 The Himalayas advance into this region from India, Tibet and Nepal, and north of them are the Karakoram range.
 Both ranges run northwest, separated by the Indus River.
 Along the Indus and its tributaries are many valleys.
 Glaciers include Baltoro Glacier, Biafo Glacier, Siachen Glacier, Trango Glacier and Godwin-Austen Glacier.